apache/allura/pyforge/docs/platform_tour.rst

 migrations module for the ForgeForum, you might have the following entry point::

     [flyway.migrations]
-    forum = forgeforum.migrations
+    forum = forgediscussion.migrations

-Inside the :mod:`forgeforum.migrations` module, you would specify the various migration scripts to be run::
+Inside the :mod:`forgediscussion.migrations` module, you would specify the various migration scripts to be run::

     from flyway import Migration